Condo Insurance (HO-6): What It Covers & How Much You Need

 Dwelling Coverage

-For a bare walls-in master policy, a common rule of thumb is $100 per square foot for standard finishes — more for high-end upgrades.
-Alternatively, estimate 20% of your unit's market value.
-Review and update this amount annually, especially after renovations or rising construction costs.
+For a bare walls-in master policy, a common rule of thumb is $100 per square foot for standard finishes, with more for high-end upgrades.
+Alternatively, State Farm and other major carriers suggest estimating about 20% of your unit's market value.
+Review and update this amount annually, especially after renovations or as construction costs rise.

 Personal Property Coverage

 Note that standard policies have sub-limits for certain categories.
-For example, jewelry may be capped at $1,000–$5,000 per item.
+For example, jewelry may be capped at $1,500 to $2,500 per item.
 If you own valuable items, consider a scheduled personal property endorsement for additional protection.

 Compare Home Insurance Plans in Ohio